gatsby-uc/plugins/CONTRIBUTING.md

 Welcome!
 Submit a PR, answer questions, join the [Discord](https://discord.gg/gwnqfzetjv).

+We have a monthly community meeting that is listed in the Discord](https://discord.gg/gwnqfzetjv) server under events.
+The meeting is handled there in a voice channel.
+Anyone is welcome to come, listen, and join the conversation.
+The meeting is usually held on the last Tuesday of the month.

 ## Contributing a plugin

 Thanks for considering doing so.
 We're always looking to expand the community and improve the Gatsby ecosystem.
 Your first question might very well be, "Why should I trust you and give you maintainer permissions on my NPM package?".
 Please know we're glad this is your first concern.
 We don't ever want to take security lightly.